marcelbirkner/spring-boot-project-staffing/README.md

 ## ToDo

-- Update MongoDB to 1.7 (depends on Spring Boot Parent)
+- Update MongoDB to 1.7 (depends on Spring Boot Parent) -- Use Java8 LocalDate instead of java.util.Date
-- Use Java8 LocalDate instead of java.util.Date
+- Update Customer Search to display search result